arhohuttunen/starter-academic/content/post/spring-boot-webmvctest/index.md

 Unit testing the controllers won't cover all the responsibilities the controllers have.
 Spring Boot provides everything we need for integration testing the controllers using `@WebMvcTest`.

+In the following article of this mini-series, we will discuss integration testing our persistence layer of the application.

 You can find the example code for this article on [GitHub](https://github.com/arhohuttunen/spring-boot-test-examples/tree/main/spring-boot-unit-testing).